MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 10. Verify startup apps.

 > [!TIP]
-> After installing and configuring Windows 10, the Surface Hub 2S can be managed just like any other Windows 10 device.
+> After installing and configuring Windows 10, the Surface Hub 2S can be managed just like any other Windows 10 or Windows 11 device.

 ## Related topics

-<a href="surface-hub-2s-migrate-os.md" target="_blank"> Migrate to Windows 10 Pro or Enterprise on Surface Hub 2</a>
+<a href="surface-hub-2s-migrate-os.md" target="_blank"> Migrate to Windows 10 or Windows 11 Pro/Enterprise on Surface Hub 2</a>